cxcloud/cxcloud-documentation/setting-up-a-cxcloud-project/generating-a-service.md

 Make sure you have generated infrastructure and exported your AWS profile before continuing.
 [Read the docs](generating-infrastructure.md) to find out how.
 {% endhint %}

-CXCloud provides support for selected services, which can be generated and added to the project using CXCloud CLI.
+CX Cloud provides support for selected services (e.g. commerce, content, search) which can be generated and added to the project using CLI.
+CX Cloud also provides service templates to facilitate the creation of full custom microservices.
+To create multiple services, just run CX Cloud CLI multiple times.

 You start by creating a new repository for the service in Github, named for example `service-commerce`.
 Then clone it to your project folder and start service generation by running the following commands: